ArthurSonzogni/chromiumos-platform2/metrics/README.md

 enrolled; if that isn't the case, the existence of the "/home/chronos/Consent To Send Stats" file is used.)

+### Required paths and permissions for sandboxing

+Various functions in MetricsLibrary need to be able to access certain paths in order to work.
+Programs that are sandboxed (e.g. by minijail) may not allow access to these paths.
+In some cases, this will cause MetricsLibrary to silently misbehave.
+As such, we are documenting the needed paths:

+*   `IsGuestMode` needs read access to `/run/state` and permission to make dbus calls to SessionManager.
+*   `AreMetricsEnabled` needs access to everything `IsGuestMode` needs, plus read access to everything under `/run/daemon-store/uma-consent`, `/var/lib/devicesettings`, and `/etc/ssl/openssl.cnf`.
+*   `IsAppSyncEnabled` needs read access to everything under `/run/daemon-store/appsync-optin`.
+*   `EnableMetrics` needs everything `AreMetricsEnabled` needs access to, plus write access to `/home/chronos/`.
+*   `DisableMetrics` needs write access to `/home/chronos/`.

 ## The Metrics Client: metrics_client

 `metrics_client` is a command-line utility for sending histogram samples and